-Status: Awaiting State Review.
+Status: Awaiting State review.
 There was significant Town activity between about 2005 and 2015 to prepare for and enact ordinance provisions and begin work on implementation activities.
 Legislative action has delayed further implementation.
-Jordan Lake Rules regulatory review is anticipated for 2020, as a UNC Collaboratory study wraps up.
-TJCOG is coordinating stakeholder collaboration.
+Jordan Lake Rules regulatory review is anticipated for 2020 as a UNC Collaboratory study wraps up.

-Fiscal and Staffing Considerations: The Town continues to be required to submit annual reports identifying stormwater retrofits, and has programmed these projects in the CIP.
+Fiscal and Staffing Considerations: The Town continues to be required to submit annual reports identifying stormwater retrofits, and has programmed these projects in the 5 year CIP.
 It is preliminary at this point to speculate on the potential fiscal/staff/regulatory impacts that will result, beyond an understanding that some staff time will be required to stay informed and report back as the review is pursued.

-https://deq.nc.gov/about/divisions/water-resources/water-planning/nonpoint-source-planning/jordan-lake-nutrient https://www.tjcog.org/programs-energy-environment%E2%80%AF-water-resources/jordan-lake-one-water
+https://deq.nc.gov/about/divisions/water-resources/water-planning/nonpoint-source-planning/jordan-lake-nutrient